myogpatterns/myogpatterns.github.io/Notes.md

 ## Community Build Galleries

-* resize images to 540x720 for portrait
+* resize images to 540x720 for portrait, 800x600 for landscape
 * `gallery style1 small`